HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/fences.md

 # Trivia

-- The fence was designed by Bear
+- The fence was designed by Bear.
-- Despite the fences having "port" in their ids, they are also used in the Armory
+- Despite the fences having "port" in their ids, they are also used in the Armory.

 # History

 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - Added
+  - Added.